NES Zapper: Legacy

-The Wii U game Splatoon and its Nintendo Switch sequels Splatoon 2 and Splatoon 3 all include several N-ZAP weapons, which are heavily based on the NES Zapper's design.
-Two variants of the weapon, the N-ZAP '85 and N-ZAP '89, use the gray and orange colors of the NES Zapper respectively; the N-ZAP '83, which uses the red and gold from the original Famicom controller (but shaped like the NES Zapper rather than the original Famicom controller), appears in Splatoon and Splatoon 2 as well.
+The Wii U game Splatoon and its Nintendo Switch sequels Splatoon 2 and Splatoon 3 all include several N-ZAP weapons, which are heavily based on the Zapper's design.
+The N-ZAP '85 and N-ZAP '89 use the gray and orange colors of the Zapper respectively.
+The N-ZAP '83 appears in Splatoon and Splatoon 2 only, with the red and gold from the original Famicom controller, but shaped like the Zapper.